dsoluk/NSTstats/docs/PROCESS.md

 DQ checks we perform (and suggested additions):
 - Merge coverage and identity
-  - Percent of NST players matched to the registry and Yahoo; track over time.
+  - Percent of NST players matched to Yahoo ownership; track over time.
-  - Count by mismatch category (name variant, diacritics, missing in registry, duplicate IDs).
+  - Count by mismatch category (name variant, diacritics, duplicate names/IDs).
   - Export `unmatched_in_merged.csv` with helpful columns: input name, guessed canonical, suggested fixes.
 - Distribution sanity by metric and window
   - For each metric (G, A, PPP, SOG, FOW, HIT, BLK, PIM) and window (Szn, L7), check: